-The Women's Health Scholar's Program is a great opportunity for medical students to explore sex and gender differences in medicine first hand.
-Working in Philadelphia to complete their requirements exposes students to a wide range of social issues within the city, allowing them to not only build their knowledge on women's health issues, but on cultural competency in a variety of populations.
-Learn more about the Women's Health Scholar Program requirements.
+The scholar program is a great opportunity for medical students to take a deep dive into a subject of particular interest to them.
+Working in Philadelphia to complete their requirements exposes students to a wide range of social issues within the city, allowing them to not only build their knowledge base, but to contribute to their local community as well.
+Learn more about our Scholar Program requirements.
 [PDF]

 Programs for Medical Students – Year 4